 Deviations from a server’s usual profile can include things like making a lot of outbound connections or connections to unusual ports/protocols.
 This could indicate a breach or an attempted breach.

 Even if no breach has occurred, servers behaving in an anomalous way indicate poor security hygiene that could set you up for a breach in the future.

 Cryptocurrency mining consumes a lot of power.
 It can also be considered theft or misuse of corporate resources for personal enrichment.
 Because some malware performs cryptocurrency mining, it could also be an indication of a breach itself.

 Overall, cryptocurrency mining indicates a lack of control over corporate resources and poor visibility into the corporate network.
 And if you don’t have full visibility into your network, you can’t be certain of your cybersecurity posture.

 How to Reduce Risky Communications

 Many organizations have strategies to reduce these risky communications.
 They typically use on-premise tools like firewalls and intrusion prevention systems.
 These services can be difficult to set up and to make sure you’re getting full coverage on your network.
 They only work as well as they’re configured, require substantial effort to deploy, and they often won’t cover any unknown assets on your network, since those assets are likely in places where network instrumentation is lacking.

-That’s where Expanse Edge Behavior comes in.
-With Edge Behavior, we join observed Internet traffic data associated with your networks with our active sensing data to identify risky communications.
+That’s where Expanse Behavior comes in.
+With Behavior, we join observed Internet traffic data associated with your networks with our active sensing data to identify risky communications.
 That includes the communications we discussed above — anonymization services, anomalous server behavior, and cryptocurrency mining — as well as other behaviors like communications to OFAC countries or the use of risky peer-to-peer sharing services.
 Unlike traditional network security solutions, Behavior requires no installation or deployment and can detect risky network traffic even if you didn’t know an asset belonged to you.